Cray-HPE/docs-csm/operations/image_management/Upload_and_Register_an_Image_Recipe.md

 * The commands in this procedure must be run as the `root` user.
 * The IMS tool currently only supports Kiwi-NG recipe types.

-## Procedure
+## Register recipe with IMS

-1. Locate the desired recipe to download from S3.
+1. (`ncn-mw#`) Locate the desired recipe to download from S3.

     There may be multiple records returned.
 Ensure that the correct record is selected in the returned data.

     ```bash
-    cray ims recipes list
+    cray ims recipes list --format toml
     ```

     Excerpt from example output: